 The virus has a long incubation period of approximately eight to 21 days.
 Early symptoms include fever, muscle weakness, sore throat and headaches.

 As the disease progresses, the virus can impair kidney and liver function and lead to external and internal bleeding.
-It's one of the most deadly viruses on Earth with a fatality rate that can reach between approximately 50 to 90 percent.
-There is no cure.
+It's one of the most deadly viruses on Earth with a fatality rate of 50 to 90 percent.

 The virus is transmitted through contact with blood or secretions from an infected person, either directly or through contaminated surfaces, needles or medical equipment.
 A patient is not contagious until he or she starts showing signs of the disease.

-The dangerous virus gets its name from the Ebola River in the Democratic Republic of Congo, which was near the site of one of the first outbreaks.
-The virus was first reported in 1976 in two almost simultaneous outbreaks in the Sudan and the Democratic Republic of Congo.
-They killed 151 and 280 people, respectively.
+The dangerous virus gets its name from the Ebola River in northern Democratic Republic of the Congo, which was near the site of one of the first outbreaks.
+The virus was first reported in 1976 in two almost simultaneous outbreaks in areas that are now South Sudan and the Democratic Republic of the Congo.
+The outbreaks killed 151 and 280 people, respectively.

 Certain bats living in tropical African forests are thought to be the natural hosts of the disease.
 The initial transmission of an outbreak usually results from a wild animal infecting a human, according to the WHO.
 Once the disease infects a person, it is easily transmissible between people in close contact.

-Health workers and caregivers of the sick are particularly at risk for the disease because they work in close contact with infected patients during the final stages of the disease when the virus can cause internal and external bleeding.
+However, health workers and caregivers of the sick are particularly at risk because they work in close contact with infected patients during the final stages of the disease, when the virus can cause internal and external bleeding.

-In this outbreak alone, more than 100 health workers have been infected and at least 50 of them have died, according to the WHO.
+In the current outbreak alone, 156 health workers have been infected so far and many of them have died, according to the WHO.